Police searching for airbag thief caught on camera in Miami

 MIAMI (WSVN) - Police are searching for a man who, they said, stole an airbag from a car in a Miami parking garage.

-Nigel Reyes has had airbags stolen from his Acura twice in less than a month.
+Nigel Reyes has had airbags stolen from his Acura TL twice in less than a month.

-Both incidents happened while his car was parked in the same parking garage, located off Northwest 21st Street near Jackson Memorial Hospital.
+Both incidents happened while his car was parked in the same parking garage, located on Northwest 21st Street, near Jackson Memorial Hospital.

-“To have to go and pay my deductible twice is a bit difficult,” said Reyes.

-His airbag was first stolen on Dec.
+Reyes’ airbag was first stolen on Dec.
 30.

 “After that, had my dash camera installed in the car,” said Reyes.